 Seek out, or at least be open to, people who are experiencing problems you know how to deal with.
 If you don’t have any immediate friends to talk to, you can always check out places like Quora and Reddit and help people by answering their questions.

 Surprise yourself with the depth of your own knowledge and remind yourself how much you do belong in whatever it is you’re doing.
-Help yourself through helping others.
+Help yourself by helping others.

 Distinguish Humility From Self-Sabotage

 Humility is often seen as a positive trait.
 To be modest and humble about your achievements not only shows a great leader, but someone who is confident in their level of success.

 But there is a very thin line between knowingly attributing your success to factors outside of yourself, and disregarding yourself entirely.

 “Humility is not thinking less of yourself, but thinking of yourself less.” – C.S.
 Lewis

 A common tendency of anyone feeling like an impostor is attributing much of their success to something like luck.
 That you’re somehow unworthy of your accomplishments because someone must have made a mistake somewhere.

 We feel like frauds because we’re unable to believe that we’re responsible for our own success.
 We always make up some excuse or reason as to why we don’t deserve our achievements.